 In the past, the type of diet gave many clues as to the position of everyone in the hierarchical pyramid of society.
 As a rule, the diet of individuals belonging to higher strata was based mainly on the consumption of foods of animal origin, especially big game meat.
 In contrast, the common people’s diet consisted mainly of plant-based foods, such as cereals, pulses, vegetables, and fruit.

 Today, with the foundations of dietetics in place, it is known that regular consumption on plant-based foods prevents the onset of different types of diseases such as diabetes, obesity, and colon cancer.
 That said, it can be affirmed that the common people ate healthier.

-Of all plant-based foods, pulses are the ones that most closely resemble the composition of meat thanks to their high protein content, which makes them an excellent dietary substitute.
-Currently, dietary guidelines in different countries recommended that people increase their consumption of pulses as, as well as containing a high percentage of protein, they are rich in fibre, healthy fats, vitamins, and minerals.
+Of all plant-based foods, pulses are the ones that most closely resemble the composition of meat thanks to their high protein content, which makes them an excellent substitute in the diet.
+Currently, dietary guidelines in different countries recommended that people increase their consumption of pulses, as well as containing a high percentage of protein, they are rich in fibre, healthy fats, vitamins and minerals.

 Traditionally, pulses have been associated with winter food.
 A good plate of cooked or stewed pulses combats the cold and comforts body and soul.
 This is not entirely true, as there are a multitude of ways to eat them cold: sprouted, seasoned or in the form of hummus, among many others.

 Hummus, a very old and common recipe from Middle Eastern countries, has become internationally popular in recent years.
 Hummus consists mainly of chickpeas, olive oil, sesame paste, lemon juice, garlic, cumin and paprika.